holstegelab/TREAT/README.md

 - `-wAss / --windowAssembly`: the target regions defined in the BED file by this value upstream and downstream to take reads for assembly.
 Default value is 20.
 Must be an integer.
 - `-p / --ploidy`: estimated ploidy of the sample.
 Default value is 2 for autosomal regions.
 For sex-specific regions, the ploidy is either 1 (for males with chrX and chrY present in the BAM file), or 2 (for females with 2 chrX).
 - `-s / --software`: software to be used for assembly [otter/hifiasm].
 Default value is otter.

+## Additional folders in the repository

+### test_data folder
+The `test_data` folder contains test data that can be use to assess the correct functioning of TREAT.
+For a test run, the following code can be used:
+`TREAT.py reads -b test_data/example.bed -i test_data/example.bam -o test_output -r /path/to/reference_genome_hg38.fa`